joydeep049/RBM_Recommender/README.md

 | 10         | 110         | 2      | Y      |

-#### Motivation
+## Motivation

 I could have simply built a recommender system using collaborative or content filtering.
-But this small work is my way of paying a tribute to Geoffrey Hinton and John Hopfield.
+But this small work is my way of paying a tribute to `Geoffrey Hinton` and `John Hopfield`.

 The RBM is the perfect way to do that.
 The limitations of the Hopfield Networks led to the development of probabilistic models like RBMs.
 Also, Geoffrey Hinton has a paper where he explains how to use RBMs for building a recommendation system.

-#### Whats Next?
+## Whats Next?

 I plan to write my own implementation of a RBM.
 So stay tuned for that!